Varaha: Children

 The Vishnu Purana, the Brahma Purana and the Bhagavata Purana, in the episode of the killing of the demon Narakasura by Krishna avatar of Vishnu, mentions that he was the foster son of Varaha and the earth goddess Bhumi.
 In some versions of the tale, Vishnu-Varaha promises the earth that he will not kill their son, without any consent.
 In Krishna form, Vishnu slays the demon with the support of Satyabhama, Krishna's consort and the avatar of Bhumi.

 The Brahmavaivarta Purana narrates that Varaha slew Hiranyaksha and rescued the earth from the waters.
-Varaha and the earth goddess were attracted to each other and made love.
+Varaha and the earth goddess were attracted to each other and had sex.
 After they regained consciousness, Varaha worshipped the earth and decreed that the earth be worshipped at specific occasions, such as the construction of a house, lakes, wells, dams, etc. From their union, Mangala, the god of the planet Mars, was born.

 The Avantikshetra Mahatmya of the Skanda Purana states that after slaying Hiranyaksha, the Shipra River springs from the heart of Varaha.
 Thus, the sacred river is described as the daughter of Varaha.

 In avatar listings

-Varaha depicted as a Dashavatar in a modern temple in Srikakulam.
+Varaha depicted as a Dashavatara in a modern temple in Srikakulam.
 Varaha holds the earth as a globe.

 The Mahabharata lays the foundation for the avatar concept in Vishnu theology; the term pradurbhava ("manifestation") appears in the early lists, instead the term avatar.
 Varaha is listed as one of the four incarnations of Narayana-Vishnu who "relieve the burden of the earth" in an early list; in another list which may be a later addition to the epic, Varaha is one among eight pradurbhavas.
-Some manuscripts of the epic expand this list into the classical ten Dashavatar list; with Varaha listed as third or fourth pradurbhava.
+Some manuscripts of the epic expand this list into the classical ten Dashavatara list; with Varaha listed as third or fourth pradurbhava.
 Varaha is also referred to Yajna-Varaha ("sacrifice boar") in some instances.

-The Agni Purana, while narrating tales of the Dashavatar in sequence, briefly mentions that the Hiranyaksa, a chief of asuras (demons), defeated the gods and captured Svarga (heaven).
+The Agni Purana, while narrating tales of the Dashavatara in sequence, briefly mentions that the Hiranyaksa, a chief of asuras (demons), defeated the gods and captured Svarga (heaven).
 Vishnu, in his third avatar as Varaha, slew the demons.

 The Linga Purana mentions that Vishnu takes the avatars due to a curse by the sage Bhrigu.
-It mentions Varaha as the third of the Dashavatar.
+It mentions Varaha as the third of the Dashavatara.
 The Narada Purana, the Shiva Purana and the Padma Purana concurs placing Varaha as third of ten avatars.

 The Bhagavata Purana and Garuda Purana mention Varaha as the second of 22 avatars.
 They describe Varaha, "the lord of sacrifices", as rescuing the earth from the netherworld or from the waters.
-In two other passages of the Garuda Purana, Varaha is mentioned as third of the classical Dashavatar.
+In two other passages of the Garuda Purana, Varaha is mentioned as third of the classical Dashavatara.

 The Narada Purana has a variant of Caturvyuha with Krishna, Varaha, Vamana and Balarama (Haladhara) as the four emanations.